What is a rain barrel?

 Keep gutters clean: Keep your home’s gutters free from leaves and debris.
 Clogged gutters can keep your rain barrel from filling properly.

 Winterize: In the winter, drain your barrel and detach it from the downspout.
+Rinse out the barrel with a vinegar solution.
 A winter plug is provided to seal the hole in your downspout.
+Store the rain barrel in a protected area, be sure to place your diverter in a where you will remember it for Spring.

 To sign up for a rain barrel at your home, sign up for a workshop (attendance is required before installation).